Inner Product in Highest-Weight Representation: Inner Product

 where $i\neq j_b$. \end{prop}

 \begin{proof} According to Eq.(\ref{cn}), we have $[E_{i}^{+}, E_{j_b}^{-}]=0$ for $i\neq j_b$.
 According to Eq.(\ref{le}), we have

 \end{proof}

-Fortunately, there is not always so many terms on the right hand side of the identity (\ref{prop}).
-For $E_{i}^{+} {|\Lambda^t\rangle}=0$, the sequences will be cut off at the $t$th term.
-Then we have
+Fortunately, there are not always numerous terms on the right hand side of the identity (\ref{prop}).
+Let $|\Lambda^t\rangle$ be the first state satisfying $E_{i}^{+} {|\Lambda^t\rangle}=0$ in $\lambda$ (\ref{lambb}).
+Consequently, the sequences will terminate at the $t$th factor containing $E_{i}^{-}$.
+And then we have

-Even more, we find that the terms on the right hand side of the identity (\ref{propp}) are states corresponding to paths in the weight diagram.
-Thus we could use the formula (\ref{propp}) again and again. \begin{theorem} The action of the $E^{+}_*$ would reduce a state corresponding to a path in the weight diagram to states corresponding to paths in the weight diagram. \end{theorem} \begin{proof} We prove the theorem by induction on the level of the weight.
-Assuming the proposition is true for the weights of level $k$, we prove the theorem for the weights of level $k+1$.
-For a weight with level $k+1$, the case that only one arrow pointing it are shown in Fig.(\ref{t2})(b),(c),(d) and the case that at least two arrows pointing it is shown in Fig.(\ref{t2})(a).
+Moreover, we find that the terms on the right hand side of the identity (\ref{propp}) correspond to paths in the weight diagram. \begin{theorem} The action of the $E^{+}_*$ would reduce a state corresponding to a path in the weight diagram to states corresponding to paths in the same weight diagram. \end{theorem} \begin{proof} We prove the theorem by induction on the level of the weight.
+Assuming the proposition is true for weights of level $k$, we prove the theorem for weights of level $k+1$.
+The weight at the level $k+1$ is denoted as $w^{k+1}_{*}$.
+For a weight of level $k+1$, the case where only one arrow pointing it are shown in Fig.(\ref{t2})(b),(c),and (d).
+The case where at least two arrows pointing it is shown in Fig.(\ref{t2})(a).